This is the Web Components based UI. It aims to be lighter-weight and more future-proof than the current Polymer v1 UI, but functionally identical.

 make test

-If a test is failing, it can be difficult to debug w/o a browser given the fact that the code is bundled and minified before testing.
 To ease this a little bit, many assertions have been modified by adding an (undocumented) second param.
 This second param will be shown if the assertion fails and can make it a little easier to track down.
-For example: expect(...).toContain('foo', 'foo is very important to be in this string)
+For example: expect(...).toContain('foo', 'foo is very important to be in this string')

 The easiest way to debug a failing test is to run it in a browser and use DevTools.
 To facilitate that, run: